RailcardsBusiness

 Looking to travel from Munich to Wangen (Allgäu) by train?
 You've come to the right place!

-Plan your trip ahead and book your train tickets in advance if you want to snap up the cheapest fares.
-Just start a search in our Journey Planner to view the latest prices for trains from Munich to Wangen (Allgäu).
+Plan your trip ahead of time and book early if you want to snap up the cheapest fares.
+Tickets from Munich to Wangen (Allgäu) start from £26.79 when you book in advance, so use our Journey Planner to view the latest prices.

 If you’re feeling ready to book, start looking for cheap train tickets with us today.
 Keep reading for more information on the journey to Wangen (Allgäu) by train, including our timetable where you can view first and last train times.

-Munich to Wangen (Allgäu) by train
+Trains to Wangen (Allgäu) from Munich

 First train